 Not all side effects for Cutivate may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to fluticasone topical: topical application cream, topical application lotion, topical application ointment

-Check with your doctor immediately if any of the following side effects occur while taking fluticasone topical:More common
+You should check with your doctor immediately if any of these side effects occur when taking fluticasone topical:More common